 The Institute for Malaria and Climate Solutions (IMACS) is a virtual center of excellence established to advance the discipline of weather-informed malaria prediction and planning and to support its integration in malaria control programs worldwide.

 PARTNERS AND COLLABORATORS

-Lending their support and expertise, Forecasting Healthy Futures partners and collaborators will combine their distinctive health, data, policy and weather expertise—and build on proven strategies to test and scale this innovative model.
+Lending their support and expertise, Forecasting Healthy Futures partners and collaborators combine their distinctive health, data, policy and weather expertise—and build on proven strategies to test and scale this innovative model.

-Yet despite the tremendous progress, mosquito-borne diseases, including malaria, dengue, chikungunya, yellow fever and Zika, remain a major global health challenge that disproportionately affects the world’s most marginalized populations.
-These diseases are also climate-sensitive: changing weather patterns are introducing new challenges in efforts to effectively prevent, control and eliminate them.
-For example, cyclones or heavy rains can increase the risk, timing, location and severity of disease, and prevent access to life-saving health interventions.
+Yet despite the tremendous progress, mosquito-borne diseases, including malaria, dengue, chikungunya, yellow fever, and Zika, remain a major global health challenge that disproportionately affects the world’s most marginalized populations.
+These diseases are also climate-sensitive: changing weather patterns are introducing new challenges in efforts to effectively prevent, control, and eliminate them.
+For example, cyclones or heavy rains can increase the risk, timing, location, and severity of disease, and prevent access to life-saving health interventions.